core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 where:

    * id is the Sender ID or Recipient ID when deriving keys and the empty byte string when deriving the Common IV.
-The encoding is described in {{cose-object}}.

    * id_context is the ID Context, or nil if ID Context is not provided.